isaac-sim/IsaacGymEnvs/docs/domain_randomization.md

 on the asset, you have access to randomize `rigid_body_properties`, `rigid_shape_properties`, `dof_properties`, and `tendon_properties`.
-We also include an option to set the `color` of each rigid body in an actor (mostly for debugging purposes), but do not suppot extensive visual randomizations (like lighting and camera directions) currently.
+We also include an option to set the `color` of each rigid body in an actor (mostly for debugging purposes), but do not support extensive visual randomizations (like lighting and camera directions) currently.
 The exact properties available are listed as follows.